alphagov/transformation-dashboard/_posts/2000-01-06-apply-for-student-finance.markdown

 successes: |
-  - 82,182 digital applications for full-time students, academic year 2014 / 2015, were made within a month of the launch date
+  - More than 300,000 digital applications for full-time students (academic year 2014 / 2015) were made in the first 3 months of the live service
   - Service delivery team awarded TechExcel Best Agile Project at the [European Testing Awards](http://www.softwaretestingawards.com/2013winners.html)

 challenges: |